Swimsuit by: Victoria’s Secret Swimwear

 HEALTHIER CHOCOLATE ICE CREAM RECIPE

 An oldie but goodie, you can’t go wrong with almost everybody’s favorite – chocolate ice cream!
 We are giving you several different options for chocolate – depending on how healthy you want to go and what you have in your cupboards!
 We try to use healthier chocolate syrup, or the sugar free kind for diabetics.
 To be super duper healthy, try raw cacao and adding a sweetener of choice.
 Only difference between our healthy chocolate ice cream recipe vs your regular chocolate ice cream, is a nice (can’t even taste it!) addition of spinach!
+Note: This recipe makes a soft serve ice cream!
+If you want a hard chocolate ice cream like the photo, use the instructions for a “regular blender”.
 Check out our Blendtec and Vitamix helpful Ice Cream Tips.
-Also, if you have a regular blender, not to worry – go ahead and make this without the ice, and then add it to your ice cream maker or freeze it for a couple hours for a hard version.
+If you have a regular blender, not to worry – go ahead and make this without the ice, blend until smooth and then add it to your ice cream maker or freeze it for a couple hours for a hard version.
 Load up the bowl and give it to the kiddos, they won’t even know they’re having a dessert that you greatly approve of.
 Shhh!
 It will be our secret. ;)

 - Place all ingredients into the blender in the order listed and secure lid.